 The starting point for the development of shipment profiles is 49 CFR 172.101 and associated subsections that specify the authorized shipping modes and packaging for hazardous materials.
-These specifications substantially influence the amount of material that could be released in a transport-related accident and other important factors that govern the release hazard, such as the relative frequencies of each container type being involved in a release and the

-TABLE 2.1 Ratio of en Route/Nonaccident Releases to Accident-Related Releases for Various Container Types as Derived from the HMIS Database for 1990-2005 discharge fractions resulting from releases (the amount of material released in an incident relative to the container capacity).
-For example, most Division 2.3 gases under Hazard Zone A cannot be transported in bulk form.
+These specifications substantially influence the amount of material that could be released in a transport-related accident and other important factors that govern the release hazard, such as the relative frequencies of each container type being involved in a release and the discharge fractions resulting from releases (the amount of material released in an incident relative to the container capacity).
+For example, most Division 2.3 gases under Hazard Zone A a For the 2016ERG analysis, the ratio for 111A tank cars is used for TIH liquids transported in Types 112JW and 105A tank cars. cannot be transported in bulk form.
 Consequently, such materials are shipped only in package freight containers (drums, cylinders).
 The resultant total shipping volumes are thus much less than those associated with a typical bulk shipment, even though there can be many package freight containers in a single shipment.

 Container Type Ratio of en Route/Nonaccident Releases to Accident-Related Releases

 111AW tank car 13

-112JW and 105A tank car 24 ^a
+112JW and 105A tank car 24 a

 DOT 306 cargo tank 0.2

 DOT 307 cargo tank 2.2

 DOT 312 cargo tank 3.3

 MC 330/331 cargo tank 0.5

 Small and medium drums 20

 Large drums and portable tanks 7

 Package freight cylinders 5